 According to conventional financial planning, it’s important for high-net-worth individuals to self-insure for long-term care expenses.
 At Commonwealth and Ash Brokerage, our insurance partner, we would agree that while there's some truth to this idea, most clients (including high-net-worth ones) should consider transferring the risk of long-term care.
 But that's not to say it's right for every high-net-worth client.

 The question, then, is how can you determine if your clients should self-insure for long-term care?
 To guide you through this decision-making process, consider the following these five steps:

 Faulty assumptions can cause a lot of harm.
 You may assume that every client with $1 million in assets (or $2 million, $3 million, and so on) should self-insure for long-term care without first discussing the issue with those clients.
 Or perhaps your clients assume they have more than enough assets to self-insure, without understanding the true cost of a long-term care event.
 If you don't check these assumptions, your clients may end up taking losses that can't be recouped.

-2) Assess Income over Net Worth
+2) Consider Income, Not Net Worth

 Many individuals use income to pay for long-term care expenses, so determining whether to self-insure should be a question of liquidity, not solvency.
 Although it might seem intuitive to use net worth as a gauge for a client's ability to self-insure, income is actually the more accurate indicator.